AmrMomtaz/Weather-Stations-Monitoring/README.md

 [**Elasticsearch**](https://www.elastic.co/) is a search engine which provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents. [**Kibana**](https://www.elastic.co/kibana) is a source-available data visualization dashboard software for Elasticsearch.<br>

-I've created a data view for the _weather_data_ index and deployed three weather stations and waited for three parquet files to be imported to elasticsearch and got the following results:
+I've created a data view for the _weather_data_ index and deployed three weather stations and waited for three parquet files (located in the BaseCentralStation's resources) to be imported to elasticsearch and got the following results:

 ![Screenshot from 2023-12-21 09-16-22](https://github.com/AmrMomtaz/Weather-Stations-Monitoring/assets/61145262/6f93c89b-182f-47c5-98bb-1f64b70ba03b)